Here are some of the Frequently Asked Questions about the enrollment process in CalCentral.

 What are the chances that I get into the class when I’m on the waitlist?

 Waitlist processing has not changed with the new system.
-The system checks for open seats twice a day on the primary component waitlist (lecture, for example), and checks to see if there are open seats on the secondary component (discussion, lab, etc) waitlist.
+The system checks for open seats throughout the day on the primary component waitlist (lecture, for example), and checks to see if there are open seats on the secondary component (discussion, lab, etc) waitlist.
 If you are first on the primary waitlist and both the primary and secondary section that you have enrolled in are available, you will be enrolled in the class, given that you meet all requirements (such as requirements for the class, enrollment phase, have no holds, etc).
 If there’s no space in the secondary section you have selected, you will be bypassed and the process will continue to the next person until all primary component seats are filled.
 Note that your position on the secondary component waitlist does not matter as long as there are open seats in the section.